caseyjohn47/flask-dream-journal/README.md

 Worked on login and registration functionalities.
 This was a lot more complicated and complex than anything covered in the previous chapters.
 This session I finished chapter 5 of the tutorial (User Logins).

+SESSION FOUR (10/29)

+Worked on submitting new entries for the dream journal.
+I am now able to submit a new try using the form.
+I did this using material from chapter 6 of the tutorial (Profile Page and Avatars).